Cataract Surgery

 Preparation

-Moreover, it is reasonable to plan discharge, post-discharge accommodation and travel at this phase in order to manage postoperative period better.
+Moreover, it is reasonable to plan discharge, post-discharge accommodation, and travel at this phase to manage the postoperative period better.

 Surgery and early postoperative period

-You may feel itching, tenderness and mild discomfort in the early postoperative period.
-Such symptoms will spontaneously disappear without need to a treatment.
+When the surgery is completed, your eye is closed with a bandage or a bandage plus an eye shield.
+You may feel itching, tenderness, and mild discomfort in the early postoperative period.
+Such symptoms will spontaneously disappear without the need for treatment.

-If you experience warmth and redness in your incision line or loss of vision, severe pain, flashes and floaters in your eye, or if you have a fever or any symptoms that you think are due to surgery after you are discharged, contact your ophthalmologist immediately.
+If you experience warmth and redness in your incision line or loss of vision, severe pain, flashes, and floaters in your eye, or if you have a fever or any symptoms that you think are due to surgery after you are discharged, contact your ophthalmologist immediately.

 Results